okigarcia06/okigarcia06/README.md

 🧑‍💻 Advanced Student of Systems Engineer with great interest in front-end and database development.

-🔜 In-progress Full Stack Developer.
+🔜 In-progress Systems Engineer & Full Stack Developer.